The Outer Hebrides - also known as the Western Isles - stretch for 130 miles and look out on their western side to the Atlantic Ocean.

 Lewis and Harris form the northernmost island in the Hebrides.
 Though actually part of the same land mass, they are thought of as different islands and each has its own distinctive culture, traditions and heritage.
 Lewis in the north is the largest island in the group and its main town of Stornoway is a busy centre of island life, its natural harbour a thriving fishing port.
+The Hebrides remain the heartland of Gaelic culture, with the language spoken by the vast majority of islanders.

 Harris is home to the world-famous Harris Tweed, which has to be made on these islands if it carries the name.
 Across a narrow isthmus from the more mountainous North Harris lies South Harris, presenting some of the finest scenery in Scotland, with wide beaches of golden sand trimming the Atlantic in full view of the mountains and a rough boulder-strewn interior lying to the east.